All Episodes

 I don't think I've been any more disgusted.

-When I saw Saturday unfold, I literally, my first thought was they just killed him.
+I was saying when I saw Saturday unfold, I literally, my first thought was they just killed him.

-And I got choked up.
+And my heart sunk, and I got choked up.

 And this is somebody I've known for 30 years.

-And I something that I worried about for a long time because things are heated in the country.
+And something that I worried about for a long time because things are heated in the country.

-And anyway, it just it's been that bad for this man.
+And anyway, it just, it's been that bad for this man.

 But in this case, so dehumanized him that somebody would think they're doing God's work if they took him out.

-And I saw this and I saw him go down, and then I saw the blood, and I said, I thought there was a bullet in his head for sure.
+And I saw this, and I saw him go down, and then I saw the blood, and I said, I thought there was a bullet in his head for sure.

-If he didn't turn his head, we'd be talking about a state funeral today.
+I mean, a millimeter, if he didn't turn his head, we'd be talking about a state funeral today.

-And uh we wouldn't be in Milwaukee.
+And we wouldn't be in Milwaukee.

 This convention would have been delayed.